 At this point, we are all aware of the dangers of cigarette smoking and how beneficial it is to health to quit smoking.
-Despite all the information currently available about the health effects of smoking, about 15 percent of us still light up daily, according to the Centers of Disease Control and Prevention (CDC), which says "Cigarette smoking is the leading cause of preventable death in the United States, accounting for more than 480,000 deaths, or one of every five deaths, in the United States each year."
+Despite all the information currently available about the health effects of smoking, about 14% of us still light up daily, according to the Centers for Disease Control and Prevention (CDC), which says "Cigarette smoking is the leading cause of preventable death in the United States, accounting for more than 480,000 deaths, or one of every five deaths, in the United States each year."
 Why are so many people still smoking?
 Because it's a real challenge to quit.
-But it is possible, and knowledge is power.
+But it is possible, incredibly healthy, and knowledge is power.